Food Photography, Santa Fe & A Cake

 On a plane en route to Albuquerque, final destination Santa Fe, I devoured a book by one of my food writer gurus, Ruth Reichl.
 Her latest book, Save me the Plums, was just released and is a memoir of her life as editor-in-chief of Gourmet Magazine, my favorite food magazine – ever.

-I have read all her books, and the admirer I am, couldn’t wait to hear all about her insider’s view on the world of publishing.
-A recipe she included in the book called Jeweled Chocolate Cake caught my eye and I couldn’t stop thinking about making it upon my return home.
+I have read all her books, and as an admirer, I couldn’t wait to hear her insider’s view on the world of publishing.
+A recipe she included in the book called Jeweled Chocolate Cake caught my eye, and I couldn’t stop thinking about making it upon my return home.

-The workshop taught by food photographer, Tracy Benjamin of Shutterbean, awakened my brain and revitalized and artistic side I thought was fading.
+The workshop taught by food photographer Tracy Benjamin of Shutterbean awakened my brain and revitalized the artistic side I thought was fading.

-Tracy is a talented photographer, artist and exceptional teacher.
+Tracy is a talented photographer, artist, and exceptional teacher.
 Her patience and easy-going spirit propelled the five of us into a new world of visual possibilities.
-After four intensive days of shooting food in the retreat basement, the Santa Fe Plaza, and in bars and restaurants, I felt like I had been revitalized and was ready to utilize my new-found skills.
+After four intensive days of shooting food in the retreat basement, the Santa Fe Plaza, and bars and restaurants, I felt revitalized and ready to utilize my new-found skills.
 By the way, the other four women in the workshop humbled and inspired me with their unique talents and diverse careers.
 I learned a lot from them.

 Get the recipe for Jeweled Chocolate Cake and watch an interview with Ms. Reichl at: